Running FCCS & Consume From Command Line

 python fccs_post_process.py fccs_summary.csv metric_all.csv metric_output.csv true

-8. For other commands, such as specifying an output filename and location or specifying wind or slope inputs, please refer to basic usage instructions within the command prompt.
+8. For other arguments, such as specifying an output filename and location, please refer to the help Word document included in the zip file.

 Running Consume (building from above instructions)